thomasj-s/thomasj-s.github.io/_posts/2020-08-26-Build-Project-2-HOF.md

   At this point, you may be sharing some of the thoughts I had at this point in the process : "All right!
 With some more samples and tuned parameters we're definitely going to see an increase in our metrics!"

   Not exactly.
 Our metrics for the validation test on our second model were as follows: Precision of 75%, recall of 75%, and F-1 of 75%.
 Our second model actually performs worse than our out of the box model.
+We turn to some comparison plots to see exactly what is going on.